New York Disabled Veteran Benefits

 What it is: a handful of smaller but valuable programs — a burial allowance, veterans' cemeteries, a cash annuity for legally blind wartime veterans, and business preferences.

-3. If you own or want to start a business, review the Veteran-Owned Business preferences and, if you served overseas, ask about the no-fee lifetime Veterans Peddler's License.
+3. If you own or want to start a business, review the veteran-owned business preferences and, if you served overseas, ask about the no-fee lifetime Veterans Peddler's License.

 Who to call